 It brings the Kiwi spinners - Mitchell Santner and Ish Sodhi in play.
-Kohli’s strike rate against left-arm orthodox and leg-spinners stands at 93.5 and 91.2 respectively.
+Kohli’s strike-rate against left-arm orthodox and leg-spinners stands at 93.5 and 91.2 respectively.
 You add Trent Boult’s left-arm pace to the list and Kohli has three match-ups to counter.
-However, Pakistan had a similar kind of attack and Kohli saw his way through to a fine 57.
+However, Pakistan had a similar kind of an attack and Kohli saw his way through to a fine 57.

 Indian bowlers powerless in the Powerplay

 Not just with the bat, but India’s start with the ball will be under the radar as well.
 Since 2020, India’s Powerplay bowling numbers have aggravated in both forms of white-ball cricket.
 Picking only 20 wickets in 19 T20Is 2020 onwards, India have the worst bowling strike-rate with the new ball.